Will Otto Warmbier's death force Trump's hand on North Korea?

 Chang said Trump would be pressed to act on their behalf in order to ensure that they don't befall a similar fate.
 The North Koreans claimed that Warmbier contracted botulism and fell into a coma after taking a sleeping pill, according to his parents.

 Doctors at the University of Cincinnati Medical Center said last week that they found no traces of botulism in his body.
-An autopsy of Warmbier has yet to be made public.
+But the cause of death remained unclear after Warmbier's family on Tuesday objected to an autopsy.

-Warmbier was released after Joseph Yun, the State Department's top official on North Korea, flew to Pyongyang with a medical unit.
+Warmbier was released on June 13 after Joseph Yun, the State Department's top official on North Korea, flew to Pyongyang with a medical unit.
 He said he also had contact with the other three Americans and the State Department wants to get them released soon, although no timetable was given.

 Related: Otto Warmbier Has Extensive Brain Damage, Doctors Say